phaethon/kamene/getting_started.md

 * TFTP
 * UDP

-Currently, works on Linux, Darwin, Unix and co.
+Currently, works on Windows (8/2012 and up), Linux, Darwin, Unix and co.
 Using python 3.4 on Ubuntu and FreeBSD for testing.
-Windows support in progress.
+Using Windows 10/Anaconda 3.5/WinPcap 4.1.3 for testing on Windows.